hrishabhayush/email.sol/README.md

 </p>

 <p align="center">
-  <strong>An AI-powered email platform built on Zero that sends micropayments upfront and refunds them if replies aren't meaningful, ensuring you pay solely for successful conversations.</strong>
+  <strong>An AI-powered email client built on Zero that sends micropayments upfront and refunds them if replies aren't meaningful, ensuring you pay solely for successful conversations.</strong>
 </p>

 ## About SolMail

-SolMail is an innovative email platform that revolutionizes cold emailing by implementing a pay-for-success model.
+SolMail is an innovative email client that revolutionizes cold emailing by implementing a pay-for-success model.
 Built on the Zero email framework, SolMail ensures you only pay for meaningful email conversations.

 ### Problem

 Cold emailing is inefficient and costly.
 You pay for emails that don't get meaningful replies, wasting resources on unsuccessful outreach campaigns.

 ### Solution

 SolMail sends micropayments upfront and refunds them if replies aren't meaningful, ensuring you pay solely for successful conversations that drive real business value.

 ### Key Features